- 2019 Conference

 Geoffrey Winthrop-Young (UBC)

+This will be a seminar style workshop led by Sarah Sharma with a response by Geoffrey Winthrop Young and then discussion with participants.
 This workshop asks: how to make the technological more central to feminist media studies and feminist struggle?
 Building on the her new work, Sarah Sharma will entertain and co-opt technological determinism for feminist/political ends given contemporary digital life.
 In conversation with Geoffrey Winthrop-Young and the workshop attendees, Sharma will explore the possibilities for formulating a theory of gender and technology that is co-constitutive, beyond representation exceeding the issues of the use of technology, but more on how technology structures and often determines the experience of gender.
 The workshop will address these questions by focusing on the issues of difference, infrastructure, and labour in order to update techno-feminism and make it better account for intersections of race/class, including the possibilities of a non-binary technological future.

 Academic Book Publishing